 Difference between Medicare Part A and Part B

 In an estimation, more than 55 million US citizens are relying on Medicare which covers almost 23 types of preventive services.
-These services cover the diseases like flu, Pneumococcal shots, and diabetes for which few initial screenings are free and for some others a small copayment or deductible amount is required.
+These services cover diseases like flu, Pneumococcal shots, and diabetes for which few initial screenings are free and for some others, a small copayment or deductible amount is required.

 This blog piece is clearly intended towards explaining the difference between Medicare Part A and Part B in Medical Billing and how one can get enrolled in the Original Medicare.